bahrus/mount-observer/README.md

 observer.observe(myRootNode);
 ```

 which would work better with current bundlers, I suspect.
 Also, we can do interesting things like merge multiple imports into one "module".
+But should this API built into the platform, such functions wouldn't be necessary, as bundlers could start to recognize strings that are passed to the MountObserver's constructor.

 This proposal would also include support for CSS, JSON, HTML module imports.